willfaught/willfaught.github.io/content/blog/2019-03-30-early-botw-players-know-whats-up.md

 tags:
 - games
 - zelda
-title: Early BotW players know what's up
+title: Early BotW Players Know What's Up
 ---

 This is so spot on.